antonioarmada/autoCalib/README.md

 This solution automatically solves this problem by projecting a template that the camera reads.

-It works with OpenCV 4.7.
+It works with OpenCV 4.7 y Pyglet 2.x
+Start in autoCalib.py